-1 Getting Started
+1 Getting started

 This chapter provides process flow information to configure Quality of Service (QoS) policies and provision services.
-It also provides an overview of the document organization and content, and describes the terminology used in this guide
+It also provides an overview of the document organization and content, and describes the terminology used in this guide.

-1.1 About This Guide
+1.1 About this guide

-This guide describes the Quality of Service (QoS) functionality provided by the following 7210 SAS platforms, operating in one of the modes listed in Table 1.
+This guide describes the Quality of Service (QoS) functionality provided by the following 7210 SAS platforms, operating in one of the modes listed in Table 1: Supported modes of operation and configuration methods.
 If multiple modes of operation apply, they are explicitly noted in the topic.